nemild/hack-the-media/README.md

 **Example hacks**

 - **Upvoting Ring**: Asking your friends and supporters to upvote (common in dev tool companies, training programs, incubators); this can work despite social network countermeasures
+- **Allied Commenters**: Get your allies to be the first commenters (which your friends will then upvote and bubbe to the top), subtly shaping the views of everyone who reads the content
 - **Confirmatory Content**: Creating content that justifies pre-existing views or financial incentives of subreddit holders; see what popular views are before, and ape them (example: [cryptocurrency subreddits](https://twitter.com/fehrsam/status/892429946550837248) that promote their own currency, and discredit competing currencies)

 **Other issues**